-By far the most popular design style, traditional is a mix of beautiful, timeless, and well-defined elements.
-Never cluttered, standoffish, or stark, traditional brings together several worlds while still making you feel right at home.
-Envision calm colors, understated furniture with classic lines, and an emphasis on symmetry.
+By far the most popular design style, traditional is a mix of beautiful, timeless and well-defined elements, as shown in this kitchen from olive.hill.interiors.
+Never cluttered, standoffish or stark, traditional style is all about comfort and coziness.
+Envision calm colors, understated furniture with classic lines and an emphasis on symmetry.

-Many people imagine contemporary interiors as being sleek and cool, but there are many types of contemporary spaces.
-Some contemporary interiors are all white and ultra-luxurious, but others are full of bright colors and funky patterns.
-Contemporary rooms usually contain an element of surprise, and those who like their homes to make artistic statements often lean toward a contemporary styling.
+Many people imagine contemporary interiors as being sleek and cool, but there are actually many types of contemporary spaces.
+Contemporary homes feature clean lines, a deliberate use of texture and a modern look that doesn't feel trendy or risk quickly going out of style.
+Contemporary rooms usually contain an element of surprise, and those who like their homes to make artistic statements often lean toward a contemporary aesthetic.

-Design elements like metal, stone, and glass to compliment the space.
-If it appears too dark, you can always add textured fabrics, two-toned prints, and large plants to select rooms.
+In this contemporary bathroom from dudiduarte, elements like metal, stone and glass really complement the space.
+If it appears too dark, you can always add textured fabrics, two-toned prints and large plants to select rooms.

-The eclectic style has been around for eons.
-Often mistaken as an anything-can-go way of decorating, the eclectic style is a very purposeful and well thought-out mode of decorating.
-This is a perfect choice for those who love to mix styles but desire a cohesive look that's grounded in traditional.
-Rather than imagining eclectic as cluttered, consider it as a careful gathering of interesting elements that all work together.
+Think of eclectic as the decor style for those of us who can't really decide on a single theme and are drawn to different approaches.
+Often mistaken for an anything-goes way of decorating, the eclectic style is actually a very purposeful and well-thought-out mode, as seen in this bathroom from eclectic_twist.
+This is a perfect choice for those who love to mix styles but desire a cohesive look—rather than imagining eclectic as cluttered, consider it as a careful gathering of interesting elements that all work well together.

 Celebrating contrasts and using handmade items will bring an eclectic feel to the home.
 Select patterns, shapes, textures, finishes and colors that go together to bring in the whole look.
 Don't be afraid to take chances when it comes to an eclectic style.

 04 of 07